-Are you new to poker?
-Do you want to improve your skills and win more in online poker tournaments or cash games?
-Well, a good place to start is with the most basic of concepts: hand rankings.
+Are you new to the great game of poker?
+If you want to increase your win rate in online poker tournaments or cash games, a good place to start is with the most basic of concepts: hand rankings.

 What Is a High Card in Poker?